 Output

-Anything you put between tags
+Anything you put between tags is turned into a comment.

 {% cycle "one", "two", "three" %}